Nevenall/blades-in-the-dark/src/01-the-basics.md

 ### Trauma

-When a PC marks their last stress box, they suffer a level of /trauma/.
-When you take /trauma/, circle one of your **trauma conditions** like *Cold*, *Reckless*, *Unstable*, etc. They’re all described on the next page.
+When a PC marks their last stress box, they suffer a level of {trauma}.
+When you take {trauma}, circle one of your **trauma conditions** like *Cold*, *Reckless*, *Unstable*, etc. They’re all described on the next page.

-When you suffer /trauma/, you’re taken out of action.
+When you suffer {trauma}, you’re taken out of action.
 You’re “left for dead” or otherwise dropped out of the current conflict, only to come back later, shaken and drained.
 When you return, **you have zero stress** and your vice has been satisfied for the next downtime.

 **Trauma conditions are permanent**.
 Your character acquires the new personality quirk indicated by the condition, and can earn xp by using it to cause trouble. **When you mark your fourth trauma condition**, your character cannot continue as a daring scoundrel.
-You must retire them to a different life or send them to prison to take the fall for the crew’s /wanted level/.
+You must retire them to a different life or send them to prison to take the fall for the crew’s {wanted level}.

 #### Trauma Conditions

-- /Cold/: You’re not moved by emotional appeals or social bonds.
+- {Cold}: You’re not moved by emotional appeals or social bonds.
-- /Haunted/: You’re often lost in reverie, reliving past horrors, seeing things.
+- {Haunted}: You’re often lost in reverie, reliving past horrors, seeing things.
-- /Obsessed/: You’re enthralled by one thing: an activity, a person, an ideology.
+- {Obsessed}: You’re enthralled by one thing: an activity, a person, an ideology.
-- /Paranoid/: You imagine danger everywhere; you can’t trust others.
+- {Paranoid}: You imagine danger everywhere; you can’t trust others.
-- /Reckless/: You have little regard for your own safety or best interests.
+- {Reckless}: You have little regard for your own safety or best interests.
-- /Soft/: You lose your edge; you become sentimental, passive, gentle.
+- {Soft}: You lose your edge; you become sentimental, passive, gentle.
-- /Unstable/: Your emotional state is volatile.
+- {Unstable}: Your emotional state is volatile.
 You can instantly rage, or fall into despair, act impulsively, or freeze up.
-- /Vicious/: You seek out opportunities to hurt people, even for no good reason.
+- {Vicious}: You seek out opportunities to hurt people, even for no good reason.

 ## Progress clocks